PMassicotte/r-blog/content/page/about.md

 - Understand how DOM, as the main agent driving optical properties of aquatic ecosystems, influences their functioning.

-- Quantify how the complex mosaic composed of ice, snow, leads, melt ponds and open water influence underwater light regime.
+- Quantify how the complex mosaic composed of ice, snow, leads, melt ponds and open water influence underwater light regime in aquatic ecosystems.

 ## Scientific interests (no specific order)